anishravi-13/CODSOFT_TASKSNO/Task4_Recommendation_System/README.md

 # Task 4 - Recommendation System

-## About the Project
+## Project Overview

 This project is a simple movie recommendation system developed using Python.

-The system recommends movies based on the movie selected by the user.
-It uses content-based filtering to compare movie descriptions and find movies that are similar.
+The system recommends movies to the user based on the movie they choose.
+It uses content-based filtering to find movies with similar descriptions.

-## Features
+## How It Works

-- Movie recommendation system
+The recommendation system follows these steps:

-- Content-based filtering
-- User can enter a movie name
-- Recommends similar movies
-- Uses TF-IDF to process movie descriptions
+1. The user enters the name of a movie.
+2. The movie descriptions are processed using TF-IDF.
-- Uses cosine similarity to compare movies
+3. Cosine similarity is used to compare the movies.
-- Simple command-line interface
-- Option to get another recommendation
+4. The movies are ranked based on their similarity.
+5. The system displays the top recommended movies.

 ## Technologies Used

 - Python
 - Pandas
 - Scikit-learn
-- TF-IDF Vectorizer
+- TF-IDF
 - Cosine Similarity

+## Features

+- Simple command-line interface
+- Movie-based recommendations
+- Content-based filtering
+- TF-IDF text processing
+- Cosine similarity
+- Displays multiple recommended movies
+- Allows the user to search again

 ## How to Run

-First, install the required libraries:
+Install the required libraries:

 ```bash
 pip install pandas scikit-learn